 - Cowling is quite more significant than it should be

 Attic fans are energy-efficient ventilation devices that help in maintaining the temperature of attics by pushing out the hot air of an attic and replacing it with cold air from outside.
+The are mostly used in United States, and Canada, you won’t find them much in any other countries.

 Well, it’s evident that they can’t replace air conditioners with its cooling power, but can be an excellent investment for all the energy efficient consumers.
 These fans consume only a fraction of energy, and thus they are called energy efficient ventilating fans.